pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 ```

-#### Failure
-An Error describing the failure.
+Failure: An Error describing the failure.

 ### Sample code

-##### Reference code
+Reference code
-This example is a self-contained code snippet ready to be run.
-It includes necessary imports and executes methods with console logging.
-Use it as a reference when working with other examples in this document.

 ```
 1